Ithanil/smallbluebutton/README.md

 # smallbluebutton
-Overlay with a small blue button to toogle&amp;check mute status in BigBlueButton conferences
+Overlay with a small blue button to toggle&amp;check mute status in BigBlueButton conferences